junesirius/junesirius.github.io/_posts/Supernatural/2026-04-28-SPN-Gabriel-BB-whole-novel.md

 "And you're Castiel, Winchesters' pet angel, or so I heard."
 Asmodeus smiles, taking easy steps away from him, walking closer to the other shaking body in the room.
 "I got a pet angel of my own too.
 Fourth Prince owns the fourth archangel, it does have a ring, doesn't it?"

 Castiel's eyes follow the demon's steps, falling on the curled-up figure sitting on steps of the dark room, wearing nothing but some ragged cloth.
 His eyes are closed, his arms tight around his knees, even his bare toes are shaking with the rest of his body.
-His sleeves are loose around his thin arms, and at the edge where the ragged cloth couldn't cover, there are needles holes all over his arms.
+His sleeves are loose around his thin arms, and at the edge where the ragged cloth couldn't cover, there are needle holes all over his bruised arms.
 The figure has nothing alike what he remembers of his brother, but Castiel still recognizes Gabriel.
 His eyes widen.

 Castiel wants to ask how can he be here, or why, or what happened, or just tells him how glad he is to see him.
-He wants to move closer to hug him, like he did to the Winchesters when he realized he was so glad they were there.
+He wants to move closer to hug him, like he did to the Winchesters when he realized he was so glad they were there and he just did the first thing his mind told him to do, simple and straightforward.
 But then, he remembers the demon is still there.
 It's almost as if the demon slips from his mind for a few moments, but now their surrounding comes back.

 So it was indeed Gabriel's screaming that he's been hearing.

-"Cats," Castiel says, out of blue.
+"Cats," Castiel says, out of blue -- the first thing popped into his mind to answer.

 "I'm sorry?"
 Asmodeus frowns at him.